Making a meadow in Glen Mills

 He and his wife, Mary Fran McLaughlin, were living in Haverford with their youngest son, who was still in high school.
 But Nolan had a vision for the sprawling property, which he would bring to life once they became empty nesters.

-He attended a speech at Penn State Brandywine by Larry Weaner, a landscape architect well known for designing meadows, and asked Weaner to come see the property.
+He attended a speech at Penn State Brandywine by Larry Weaner, a landscape designer well known for designing meadows, and asked Weaner to come see the property.
 That day, plans for a three-acre meadow took form.

-They went on to plant wildflowers, including penstemon, aster, beebalm, joe-pye weed, coneflower, black-eyed Susan, goldenrod, and bluestem grass.
+They went on to plant wildflowers, including penstemon, aster, bee balm, joe-pye weed, coneflower, black-eyed Susan, goldenrod, and bluestem grass.

 “Perennials take three years,” Nolan said.
-“Year one they sleep, year two they the creep, and year three they leap.”
+“Year one they sleep, year two they creep, and year three they leap.”

 In 2011, the couple moved into the rundown house.
 It was lacking more than the typical fixer-upper — no heat, no water.